-Plan fiduciary net position is a significant component of the Fund's collective net pension liability (asset).
+Plan fiduciary net position is a significant component of the Fund's collective net pension liability.
 The Fund's plan fiduciary net position was determined using the accrual basis of accounting.
 The Fund's assets, liabilities, revenues, and expenses were recorded with the use of estimates and assumptions in conformity with accounting principles generally accepted in the United States of America.
-Such estimates and assumptions primarily relate to actuarial evaluations or unsettled transactions and events as of the date of the financial statements and estimates in the determination of the fair market value of the Fund's investments.
+Such estimates primarily relate to unsettled transactions and events as of the date of the financial statements and estimates over the determination of the fair market value of the Fund's investments.
 Accordingly, actual results may differ from estimated amounts.